maple-labs/withdrawal-manager-cyclical/README.md

 - To run all tests: `forge test`
 - To run specific tests: `forge test --match <test_name>`

-`./scripts/test.sh` is used to enable Foundry profile usage using the `-p` flag.
-Profiles are used to specify fuzz run depth.
+`./scripts/test.sh` is used to enable Foundry profile usage with the `-p` flag.
+Profiles are used to specify the number of fuzz runs.

 ## About Maple